matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 #### Quiz

-**1. Sales data is published to a Cloud Pub/Sub topic called SalesTopic.
+**1. Sales data published to a Cloud Pub/Sub topic called SalesTopic.
 The Finance application subscribes to the topic and begins receiving sales data messages.
 Later, the Inventory team creates another subscription to the topic to receive the Sales data as well.
 However, the Inventory team's data does not tally with the Finance team's data.
 What could the reason be?**

-- The Inventory team's subscriber only receives messages that are published after the subscription was created.
+- The Inventory team's subscriber only receives messages that are published after the subscription created.

 **2. Why is Cloud Pub/Sub used in the architecture of an application that performs real-time data analysis of Twitter data?**